Conjac76/OptiAlgo/README.txt

 gradient descent and simulated annealing.
 The goal of both algorithms is to find the minimum point of a given function.

+If you have a bad guess, the naive gradient descent algorithm may converge to a local minimum.
+This is because the algorithm always moves in the direction of the negative gradient, and if the initial guess is close to a local minimum, then the algorithm will move towards that local minimum.

 ### 1. Gradient Descent